 Warehouse Driver Must-Have Resume Skills and Keywords

-The top three keywords people who held Warehouse Driver descriptions listed on their resumes are Trucking (appearing on 23.07%), Forklift Experience (appearing on 19.17%), and Loading and Unloading (appearing on 9.38%).
-51.62% of resumes with Warehouse Driver descriptions have at least one of these terms.
+The top three keywords people who held Warehouse Driver descriptions listed on their resumes are Trucking (appearing on 18.73%), Forklift Experience (appearing on 16.43%), and Customer Service (appearing on 15.56%).
+50.72% of resumes with Warehouse Driver descriptions have at least one of these terms.
 The Resume Checklist will help you make sense of whether or not employers are also demanding these skills.
-Shipping and Receiving, Truck Driver, and Pallet Jack are still quite common, and a respectable share of skills found on resumes for Warehouse Driver with 23.9% of the total.
-At 24.49%, Stocking, Order Pulling, Packing, and Box Truck appear far less frequently, but are still a significant portion of the 10 top Warehouse Driver skills and qualifications found on resumes.
+Loading and Unloading, Auto Delivery, and Detail Oriented are still quite common, and a respectable share of skills found on resumes for Warehouse Driver with 24.79% of the total.
+At 24.49%, Communication Skills, Box Truck, MS Office, and Inventory Control appear far less frequently, but are still a significant portion of the 10 top Warehouse Driver skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Warehouse Driver job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Warehouse Driver on their resumes.

 |Skills Listed by Employees